Randwick Pride

 Commencing in 2015, each year Randwick City Council raises a rainbow flag at Randwick Town Hall to celebrate the commencement of the Sydney Gay and Lesbian Mardi Gras Festival and to show support for the LGBTQIA+ community.

-Last year, the progressive pride flag was raised for the first time by Mayor Dylan Parker (below, right).
+In 2022, the progressive pride flag was raised for the first time by former Mayor Dylan Parker.

 Coogee Rainbow Walkway